vardhangude/Google-Cloud-Resources/Terraform - GCP/2.ResourceDependencies/README.md

 - Provider configuration for Google Cloud
 - Implicit and explicit resource dependencies
 - Dependency graph visualization
+This project is based on the GCP DEVOPS certification Course
 ---

 ## 📁 Repository Structure